 While the nominal interest rate of a fixed interest rate bond is fixed during the life of such a bond, the current interest rate on the capital market ("market interest rate") typically changes on a daily basis.
 As the market interest rate changes, the market value of such bond would typically change in the opposite direction.
 If the market interest rate increases, the market value of such bond would typically fall.
-If the market interest rate falls, the market value of such bond would typically increase.
-The degree to which the market interest rate may vary presents a significant risk to the market value of the Bonds and can lead to losses for the Bondholders of all or part of their investment if they sell Bonds during the period in which the market interest rate exceeds the fixed rate of the Bonds.
+If the market interest rate falls, the market interest rate may vary presents a significant risk to the market value of the Bonds and can lead to losses for the Bondholders of all or part of their investment if they sell Bonds during the period in which the market interest rate exceeds the fixed rate of the Bonds.